Wonders of Southeast Asia

 Day 22: Hoi An Free Time

 Today's yours to explore the town's incense-scented temples, riverside cafes, and markets.
-Pick up some tailor-made clothes, check out the Japanese Bridge, shop for handicrafts, or take a tour of the Marble Mountains.
+Pick up some tailor-made clothes, check out the Japanese Bridge, shop for handicrafts, or take a bamboo boat ride.
 After dark, walk the waterfront, lit up with colourful Chinese lanterns.

 Day 25: Ha Long Bay Cruise